 An increasing number of farmers, businesses and communities have invested and installed onsite generation solar or wind farms.
 Some have invested in large grid-scale renewable developments.
 A relatively recent trend combines direct ownership of onsite generation with indirect ownership, achieved by share purchases or by investment in dedicated investment trusts and funds…

-This free to download here takes a look at the current state of Europe’s solar sector and the issues its faces today.
-2008, marks the “take-off” and later boom in worldwide solar PV installations fostered by the climate agenda and enabled by generous government subsidies and an 80 percent price-fall since 2010. […]
+This free to download here report takes a look at the current state of Europe’s solar sector and the issues its faces today.
+2008, marks the “take-off” and later boom in worldwide solar PV installations fostered by the climate agenda and enabled by generous government subsidies and an 80 percent price-fall […]

 Over the next few decades, the global shipping industry is likely to see several major changes in the technologies and fuels it uses to meet the changing challenges in the environment, regulation, and markets.
 We already seeing the adoption of pioneering new technologies, materials, and fuels used by shipping worldwide. […]